shoeb370/twitter-pexels-automation-python/README.md

 ## Usage

 1. Ensure `config_tweet.ini` is correctly configured with your Twitter API credentials.
-2. Run the `rotten_tomatoes.py` script to fetch the latest movies from Rotten Tomatoes and post tweets about them on Twitter.
+2. Run the `pexel_automations.py` script to fetch the latest images and videos.

 ## Contributors